makersacademy/bowling-challenge/README.md

 If the player rolls a strike or spare in the 10th frame they can roll the additional balls for the bonus.
 But they can never roll more than 3 balls in the 10th frame.
 The additional rolls only count for the bonus not for the regular frame count.

 Thoughts:
-- There will likely need to be a length check of the score array to ensure that the player can't roll more than the allotted rolls in a game.
+- Length check of the array to ensure player doesn't roll more than alloted rolls in a game.
-- Perhaps an option for a user to restart a game if they attempt to roll again after completing a game.
+- Option for a user to restart after completing a game.

-#### Gutter Game

-A Gutter Game is when the player never hits a pin (20 zero scores).

-Thoughts:
-- Perhaps a message when this type of game is scored.

-#### Perfect Game

-A Perfect Game is when the player rolls 12 strikes (10 regular strikes and 2 strikes for the bonus in the 10th frame).
-The Perfect Game scores 300 points.

-Thoughts:
-- Perhaps a message here as well.